JNicolas45/Game-Review-4/Starsector.md

 ### Game Title

-Starsector (Was previously called "Starfarer") can be found on the offical Starsector's website
+Starsector (Was previously called "Starfarer") can be found on the offical Starsector's website and can also be run on MAC or Linux

 ### Rating